-Walt Disney World: Guests staying on site are given a wristband called a MagicBand, which holds hotel reservations, park tickets, FastPass+ entitlements (though not available in 2020), and dining reservations; it even acts as the hotel key.
+Walt Disney World: Through 2020, guests staying on site are given a wristband called a MagicBand, which holds hotel reservations, park tickets, and dining reservations; it even acts as the hotel key.

 Disneyland: There’s no MagicBand system for California.
 Resort guests are issued a "Key to the Magic" card, which can be used to access the hotel room, enter the parks, and charge merchandise and meals.

 There are about 20 attractions that you’ll find on both coasts, including Space Mountain, It’s a Small World, and Pirates of the Caribbean.
 However, there are some variations on both coasts and each resort has a number of rides that are exclusive to that location.